The GRACE Calculator estimates mortality risk in acute coronary syndrome and helps guide treatment decisions based on patient risk.

 The GRACE score is calculated using 8 clinical variables: age, heart rate, systolic blood pressure, serum creatinine, Killip class, cardiac arrest at admission, ST-segment deviation, and elevated cardiac enzymes.
 These inputs are added using a point-based system in the GRACE Calculator to estimate mortality risk in ACS.

-How to calculate grace period?
+How to calculate grace score?